 While there’s no universal training template followed by all bodybuilders all of the time, most of their training programs do have a few things in common.

-And working a muscle group once a week certainly appears to be one of those things.
+And following a bro split, where they train each muscle group once a week certainly appears to be one of those things.

 It shows that 7 out of 10 trained each muscle group once a week.
 The rest did it twice a week.

-So why are these guys (whose main aim is to be as muscular as possible) hitting a muscle group once a week, and I’m telling you to do it more often?
+So why are most of these guys (whose main aim is to be as muscular as possible) following a bro split routine, where they hit each muscle group once a week, and I’m telling you to do it more often?